adamgreig/agg-kicad/scripts/README.md

 This script checks all the `.lib` files in a directory and validates that they conform to as many of the rules as can reasonably be automatically checked.

+The top of the file includes a list of library files to skip, which is set to the automatically-generated files that will contain presumably-valid symbols (but typically also many symbols, such as the compiled and connector libraries).

+Some exclusions can be enabled inside a library file, for example `#invisiblename` for parts where the name is allowed to be invisible.

 `python3 libcheck.py ../lib`